 Staying in touch

 We understand the importance of relationships and how they can support you on your way to recovery.
-During your stay in hospital we would like to support you to stay in touch with your relatives/friends.
+During your stay in hospital, we would like to support you in staying in touch with your relatives and friends.

 Visiting